There are three business valuation approaches or methods:

 Each layer of a build-up should be carefully reviewed to make sure it was developed correctly as of the proper valuation date.
 The last layer in the buildup method is specific company risk which is valuator judgement where all of the specific strengths and weaknesses of the business are accounted for that may impact Risk.
 Note that Risk for business valuators is the perceived likelihood that future cash flows will not be met.

 In all cases there is tremendous judgment in estimating a multiplier, discount or capitalization rate.
 Which method to use depends on the facts in the case and the available data.
-For smaller and micro businesses (I define as usually under $10 M revenues) there often is quite a big of market data which should favor using that method.
+For smaller and micro businesses (I define as usually under $10 M revenues) there often is quite a large amount of market data which should favor using that method.
 For businesses over $10 M in revenues there may not be enough relevant data to use the market method.
 Then the income method is likely to be the best method.
 Remember, methods are models and none are perfect.
 We must select the best method based on all factors.
 That, is professional judgment at work.

 In all cases, use common sense.
 Make sure the selected value ties into the risk (and has some relationship to a price someone would pay) of the company including likely economic, industry, and other foreseeable changes in the future.